-Brigadier Andrew Nikolic AM, CSC served in the Australian Army for over 32 years as a soldier and officer.
-From 2008 until 2011 he was employed as a senior public servant in the Department of Defence.
-His pre-selection as the Liberal Party candidate for the seat of Bass in Tasmania at the next federal election was announced on 8 July 2011.
+Brigadier Andrew Nikolic AM, CSC served in the Australian Army for over 31 years as a soldier and officer.
+He also served in the Department of Defence as a senior public servant.
+He is currently the Federal Member for the seat of Bass in Tasmania.

-Andrew has completed three postings to the Middle East as: a United Nations military observer in Israel, Syria and South Lebanon (1990-91); as Chief of Staff and Deputy Commander of Australia’s initial contribution to Afghanistan (2001-02); and as the first Australian National Commander in Southern Iraq (2005).
+Andrew has completed three postings to the Middle East as: a United Nations Military Observer in Israel, Syria and South Lebanon (1990-91); as Chief of Staff and Deputy Commander of our National Headquarters during Australia’s initial contribution to Afghanistan (2001-02); and as the first Australian National Commander in Southern Iraq (2005).
 In addition to his national responsibilities in Iraq, he concurrently served as Chief of Staff of the British-led Multinational Division.